nolarifi/TP_Snakemake/atacseq/README.md

               for example: scripts/config/envs/qc.yaml:file containing the fastqc tool (version , channels ) in order to control its automatic installation in a specific environemts and insure the control quality of atacseq reads.

-## VI.Update the Snakefile to include a new rule  :
+## VI.
+Updating the Snakefile to include a new rule  :
    1. in all rule section of Snakefile :
       -the name of the result files and the path to the repertory containing these results are indicated
    2. rule fastqc_init: